 The Trustees of the Foundation, in their sole discretion, determine the amount of the contribution the Foundation makes each year to the CPO.

 Donations made to the CPOF by November 30 each year are eligible for a matching grant from the Canada Cultural Investment Fund, a program of the Federal Government’s Department of Canadian Heritage which encourages private sector investment, partnership and sound business practices to help arts and heritage organizations be better rooted and recognized in their communities.
-Since 2000, the CPOF has received almost $8M from this program.
+Since 2000, the CPOF has received more than $9M from this program.

 For more information on how to support the Calgary Philharmonic Society and the CPOF, please contact: